Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/02-state-store/2-deploying-to-aks.md

     Where `$CONTAINER_REGISTRY` is the name of the Azure Container Registry.

-1. In the root folder of TrafficControlService microservice, run the following command
+1. In the root folder of TrafficControlService microservice, run the following command:

     ```bash
     mvn spring-boot:build-image